MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/enable-copilot.md

 >
 > You don't need to set up support for cross-region calls if the required AI services are already available in your Dataverse environment.
 >
-> To learn about the capabilities and limitations of AI-powered Copilot features in Microsoft Dynamics 365 Supply Chain Management, see [Responsible AI FAQs for Dynamics 365 Supply Chain Management](../responsible-ai-overview.md).
+> To learn about the capabilities and limitations of AI-powered Copilot features in Microsoft finance and operations apps, see [Responsible AI FAQs for the Microsoft Dynamics 365 finance and operations platform](../responsible-ai/responsible-ai-overview.md)

 ## <a name="enable-sql-key"></a>Step 1: Enable the Sql row version change tracking license key